kylestengline/blog_app_tests/README.md

-## Practicing testing with RSPEC 3 and Capybara
+## Practice with RSPEC 3 and Capybara